 What is a phishing email?
-How to spot and prevent email scams
+How to spot and prevent one in 2026

 What is a phishing email?